-Today’s reader review for our competition is from Mitz.
+Today’s reader review for our competition is a Day Trip to Amsterdam on British Airways Club Europe review from Mitz.
 If you enjoyed it, let us know in the comments below.
 We view criticism of reader reviews as “not cricket”…

 Just like the one-day international cricket match of England versus The Netherlands that we had gone to watch, our same-day return travel with British Airways from London City Airport to Schipol airport certainly had its fair share of drama.